 UAA's Joint Base Elmendorf/Richardson (JBER) Extension Centers provide education to about 1,000 military and civilian students on the base and post.

-A unit of UAA's Community & Technical College, through the use of conventional classroom environments, as well as Internet and other distance delivery systems, we provide UAA college classes that military students can fit into their busy schedules.
+Through the use of conventional classroom environments, as well as Internet and other distance delivery systems, we provide UAA college classes that military students can fit into their busy schedules.